 Although the gypsum will provide valuable calcium, a generous handful of dolomite will also provide added magnesium for nutrition uptake and help to sweeten the soil slightly by helping to maintain a neutral pH of the soil, which all pelargoniums enjoy.

 If space is limited, then of course all pelargoniums are very happy and accommodating to be grown in pots, hanging baskets or window boxes.
 Be sure to use a high grade potting mix for best results as these carry slow release fertilisers and wetting agents to accommodate the full growth of your plants.
-Searles Premium Mix or Searles Peat 80 are excellent choices.
+Searles Premium Mix is an excellent choice.

 Want more pelargoniums?